TadaTeruki/naturalneighbor/README.md

 The author is not a native English speaker.
 Please let me know if you find any grammatical errors in the documentation.

-Not only for that, please open an issue or a pull request if you have any problems or improvements.
+Please also open an issue or pull request if you have any problems or suggestions.

 ## License